Token-driven totally asymmetric simple exclusion process: Introduction

 In the basic TASEP formulation, particles hop forward on their own.
 Yet, real phenomena that motivate the TASEP model often require an external ``movement-enabling'' token to be present on the particle before the particle can attempt a hop.
 For example, during protein synthesis ribosomes move forward only when bound by specific proteins called translocation factors~\cite{rodnina18}.
 Myosin molecular motors similarly require binding of ATP, which provides the necessary energy for motion~\cite{alberts02}.

 In these example cases and more generally, tokens can have distinct association and dissociation characteristics as they interact with the hopping particles.
 Sometimes, token-particle interactions can be fully accounted for by simple low-order chemical kinetics; alternatively, such kinetics can be more complicated, involving refractory periods or allostery.
 The effects of these complications, as well as other types of disorder on the lattice ({\sl e.g.,} a ``slow site'' on the lattice which impedes the particle current~\cite{janowsky92}), can be potentiated when the reservoir of tokens is finite, and thus the binding of a token to a particle depletes the pool of tokens available for other hopping particles.
 In line with these considerations, the first part of our paper is dedicated to elucidating the effects of token-particle interactions and token supply on the overall TASEP dynamics.
+Previous studies~\cite{brackley10,brackley12,ciandrini10,basu07} considered the effect of limited resources through abstracting the token-dependent hopping as a varying (hopping) rate as a consequence of limited abundance and ``charging'' of tokens.
+Alternative way of considering the effect of limited-resources is by modeling particle's hopping as a two- or multi-cycle process \cite{klumpp08c}, thus abstracting the binding and consequential hopping actuation.
+Here, we explicitly focus on the effects of token binding and its interplay with particle hopping.

 In the second part of the paper we focus on the fact that experimentally observable TASEPs are usually open systems.
 Particles or tokens are therefore exchanged with the environment and possibly shared between TASEP processes running concurrently on multiple lattices.
 To illustrate this point, we first consider two TASEPs on a ring with a shared finite pool of tokens; we show that coupling through the shared token pool can propagate fluctuations from one TASEP to another.
 We conclude our treatment by studying truly open TASEP processes that exchange particles with a reservoir via finite entry and exit rates.